 Set aside until needed.

-2 While the Brussels sprouts are roasting, start the soup: In a large saucepan, warm the oil over medium heat and sauté the onion, garlic, and 1/4 teaspoon of salt for about 5 minutes, until the onions are soft and translucent.
+While the Brussel sprouts chips are roasting, start the soup.
+In a large saucepan, warm the oil over medium heat and sauté the onion, garlic, and 1/4 teaspoon of salt for about 5 minutes, until the onions are soft and translucent.
 Add the cauliflower and celeriac, and sauté for another minute.

-4 Remove the saucepan from the heat and stir in the almonds: Allow the soup to cool slightly for 10 minutes.
+Remove the pan from the heat and stir in the almonds.
+Allow the soup to cool slightly for 10 minutes.
 (This gives the nuts time to soften.)